backand/angularbknd/README.md

 ## Loading Angular Asynchronously

 The ngback project supports loading the framework and application scripts asynchronously.
 The special `index-async.html` is designed to support this style of loading.
 For it to work you must inject a piece of Angular JavaScript into the HTML page.
 The project has a predefined script to help do this.

 ```
 npm run update-index-async
 ```

 This will copy the contents of the `angular-loader.js` library file into the `index-async.html` page.
 You can run this every time you update the version of Angular that you are using.

 ## Serving the Application Files

-While angular is client-side-only technology and it's possible to create angular webapps that don't require a backend server at all, we recommend serving the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
+While Angular is client-side-only technology and it's possible to create Angular webapps that don't require a backend server at all, we recommend serving the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
 The sandbox implementation varies between browsers, but quite often prevents things like cookies, xhr, etc to function properly when an html page is opened via `file://` scheme instead of `http://`.

 ### Running the App during Development

 The ngback project comes preconfigured with a local development webserver.
 It is a node.js tool called [http-server][http-server].
 You can start this webserver with `npm start` but you may choose to install the tool globally:

 ```
 sudo npm install -g http-server
 ```

-Then you can start your own development web server to serve static files from a folder by
+Then you can start your own development web server to serve static files from a folder by running:
-running:

 ```
 http-server
 ```

 Alternatively, you can choose to configure your own webserver, such as apache or nginx.
 Just configure your server to serve the files under the `app/` directory.

 ### Running the App in Production